pradeepcep/qwaver/README.md

     * a user can can take the tables produced by two results and subtract them from each other.
     * The above table difference works when the table has the same number of rows, when they have two columns, and when the second column is numeric.
     * an "order by column" that takes a string for a column name or, if integer, col index
+* A way to be able to combine search results from one database into the query of another.
+For example, one day the base returns IDs and the other query on a different database uses those IDs.

 #### Small but cool things:
+* email verification
+* https (helping set that on the DigitalOcean server)
 * after the user signs up, the next screen is they accept a Terms of Service (apache 2.0)
 * Add “read only“ user fields to database set up.
+* For the database configuration, have both users be optional, but if there is not a loser who can alter tables, then certain functionality like load CSV will be off
+* On the query error page link to the GitHub issues page.
+Set up a default 500 error page during the same.
+* drop-down menu to select organization if there is more than one org for the user
+* pretty API urls: qwaver.io/api/org-slug/query-name-slug (unique field, similar to in Referral)
+* disable queries; don't delete them
+* ability to make queries public (where the world can use them)
 * update success and error counts in results
 * save exact query run with result; view that shows this
 * track average execution time for queries